 Lillie was suffering panic attacks every night, her heart racing, afraid she would die; she was grinding her teeth and was unable to sleep.

 I listened.
-When she finished I asked her how I could help her, what did she want?
+When she finished I asked her how I could help her, what did she want - hypnosis for anxiety?

 “Hypnotize me to think they are really birds,” she said.

 by Donald Pelles, Ph.D., Certified Hypnotherapist

 I am stuck in traffic on the Capital Beltway, on my way home after dropping my wife off at the airport.
 It’s stop-and-go: “go” being 5-10 miles per hour.
 At this rate it’s going to take me half-an-hour or more to go the 3 miles to my exit.
 I am shouting to myself: I don’t want to be here.

 I am in the check-out line at the grocery.
 It’s the “express” line, but there are three people ahead of me and the clerk is taking forever with this woman who is so insensitive as to pay by check.
 “Come on, move it!”
 I say in my head, “I’ve got a client in 5 minutes.”
 I don’t want to be here!

 Dawn, a friend of mine, wanted help with her anger.